Computable R\'enyi mutual information: Area laws and correlations: Definitions of R enyi mutual information

 \subsection{R\'enyi entropies}

 Starting from \eqref{eq:mutS} and replacing the von Neumann entropies in the definition of the mutual information by the R\'enyi entropies $S_\alpha(\rho)=(1-\alpha)^{-1}\log\Tr[\rho^\alpha]$, one obtains \beq I_\alpha(A:B) = S_\alpha(\rho_A) +S_\alpha(\rho_B) - S_\alpha(\rho_{AB}). \enq For integer values of $\alpha$, this definition contains only integer powers and traces of the density matrices.
 This feature makes it easily computable in many physically relevant situations.
-Analytically, an important example is the \textit{replica trick} \cite{calabrese2004,calabrese2009}, which has been used to calculate $S_\alpha$ in a conformal field theory for integer values of $\alpha$ (see \cite{asplund2014mutual,agon2016quantum,Chen_2019} for calculations of $I_\alpha(A:B)$).
+Analytically, an important example is the \textit{replica trick} \cite{calabrese2004,calabrese2009}, which has been used to calculate $S_\alpha$ in a conformal field theory for integer values of $\alpha$ (see \cite{asplund2014mutual,agon2016quantum,Chen_2019} for calculations of $I_\alpha(A:B)$. {The same method has been used to calculate certain R\'enyi entropies and trace distances \cite{lashkari2014,zhang2019}}).
 It can also be calculated exactly for free fermions \cite{bernigau2015}.
 Numerically, it is efficiently computable when the state $\rho$ is represented by a matrix product density operator (MPDO) \cite{pirvu2010matrix}, or by quantum Monte Carlo methods \cite{cirac2010,hastings2010measuring,humeniuk2012quantum,grover2013entanglement}.

 However, this definition lacks several of the important properties of $I(A:B)$.
 For instance, it can be negative in physically relevant situations \cite{kormos2017}.
-We show in Appendix~\ref{sec:ising} that this can, in fact, happen in a very simple scenario: the thermal state of a classical Ising chain with an external field.
+We show in appendix \ref{sec:ising} that this can, in fact, happen in a very simple scenario: the thermal state of a classical Ising chain with an external field.
 To do so, we calculate the mutual information arising from Eq.~\eqref{eq:ialpha} analytically in the thermodynamic limit using transition matrices and show that for a sufficiently weak antiferromagnetic coupling it takes negative values.
 Moreover, its negativity implies that it cannot be nonincreasing under local operations in general: tracing out the $A$ system is a local operation that can increase $I_\alpha(A:B)$ from a negative value to zero.